Next to a dark tent near Anchorage's Valley of the Moon park, Aaron Barnes' headlamp illuminated a clipboard and several pages of questions.

 A man and a woman peered out from inside the tent.
 Barnes, an Air Force medical technician, stood outside.
 He asked them questions about family and medical history, addiction, incarcerations and hospitalizations.
 He wanted to know how long the two had been homeless and why.

 Before most of Anchorage awoke Wednesday morning, Barnes and roughly 140 other volunteers fanned out across the city to speak to as many homeless people as possible.
 The occasion was the annual "Point-In-Time" homeless count — a national, federally required homeless census that Anchorage and other cities conduct on a single day in late January.
-The actual survey results won't be known for weeks or months, but some 797 people showed up for a homeless event later in the day, 71 more than at the same even last year.
+The actual survey results won't be known for weeks or months, but some 797 people showed up for a homeless event later in the day, 71 more than at the same event last year.

 This was a larger effort than in previous years, spearheaded by Mayor Ethan Berkowitz.
 For Berkowitz and his staff, this year's count offered a chance to start gathering the most accurate data yet on the city's homeless population, and harness it to make policy decisions.
 Since taking office, Berkowitz has hired a homeless coordinator and pledged to house 300 homeless people by the time his term expires in three years.